 Here’s another way of looking at it… Say an exempt employee is paid a $50,000 yearly salary.
 Whether their job requires 40 hours or 65 hours on the job in a given week, that $50,000 stays the same.
 If they go over the standard weekly number of work hours, they do not receive any additional pay.

-Learn more about how to run hassle-free and law-compliant payroll services at Wrapbook.
-No matter how big or small your production, we can see to it that you adhere to all federal and state laws without getting a headache—or spending more than you should.
+If you need more info about law-compliant payroll services, reach out to a specialist at Wrapbook.
+No matter how big or small your production, a payroll service should always see to it that you adhere to all federal and state laws without getting a headache—or spending more time than you should.